isomerpages/gb-assist/pages/solutionrepo/solution956.md

 N.A. for non-SMEs

 #### Things to Note
-More than or equal to 	Able to deliver at least 194NM of torquing range, allow for 360 degrees rotation.
- 	Powered pneumatically or electically through a power unit Training costs to be supported
- 	Maintenance costs not supported
-Additional Criteria:
- =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR No change in vendor allowed
+More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
- The purchase of pre-owned/used equipment is not supportable

 #### Contact Information
-N.A.
+Winspire Solutions Pte Ltd<br>www.winspiresolutions.com<br>Email: jkulkarni@winspiresolutions.com<br>Tel: +65 9835 7900 (mobile) / +65 6744 0324

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.